Utilization management: Criteria and guidelines

-UM criteria are medical guidelines which may be developed in house, acquired from a vendor, or acquired and adapted to suit local conditions.
+UM criteria are medical guidelines which may be developed in-house, acquired from a vendor, or acquired and adapted to suit local conditions.
 Two commonly used UM criteria frameworks are the McKesson InterQual criteria and MCG (previously known as the Milliman Care Guidelines).

 The guidelines should reflect evidence-based care, although there may be difference between "best practice" and cost-effective acceptable care quality, with payer guidelines emphasizing cost-effectiveness.
 Conflicts between payers and providers can arise; for example, when studies found that vertebroplasty did not improve outcomes, Aetna attempted to classify it as experimental but retracted the decision after reaction by providers.
 Findings from a 2019 systematic review identified how guidelines for UM are often more focused on reduction of utilization than on clinically meaningful measures such as patient-reported outcomes or measures of appropriateness.

 Medicare issues national coverage determinations on specific treatments.

 Timing of review

 Similar to the Donabedian healthcare quality assurance model, UM may be done prospectively, retrospectively, or concurrently.

 Prospective review is typically used as a method of reducing medically unnecessary admissions or procedures by denying cases that do not meet criteria, or allocating them to more appropriate care settings before the act.

 Concurrent review is carried out during and as part of the clinical workflow, and supports point of care decisions.
 The focus of concurrent UM tends to be on reducing denials and placing the patient at a medically appropriate point of care.
 Concurrent review may include a case-management function that includes coordinating and planning for a safe discharge or transition to the next level of care.

-Retrospective review considers whether an appropriate level of care applied after it was administered.
+Retrospective review considers whether an appropriate level of care was applied after it was administered.
 Retrospective review will typically look at whether the procedure, location, and timing were appropriate according to the criteria.
 This form of review typically relates to payment or reimbursement according to a medical plan or medical insurance provision.
 Denial of the claim could relate to payment to the provider or reimbursement to the plan member.
-Alternatively, retrospective review may reflect a decision as to ongoing point of care.
-This may entail justification according to the UM criteria and plan to leave a patient at the previous (current) point of care, or to shift the patient to a higher or lower point of care that would match the UM criteria.
+Alternatively, the retrospective review may reflect a decision as to ongoing point of care.
+This may entail justification according to the UM criteria and a plan to leave a patient at the previous (current) point of care or to shift the patient to a higher or lower point of care that would match the UM criteria.
 For example, an inpatient case situated in a telemetry bed (high cost) may be evaluated on a subsequent day of stay as no longer meeting the criteria for a telemetry bed.
 This may be due to changes in acuity, patient response, or diagnosis, or may be due to different UM criteria set for each continued day of stay.
 At this time the reviewer may indicate alternatives such as a test to determine alternate criteria for continued stay at that level, transfer to a lower (or higher) point of care, or discharge to outpatient care.